At-Sea Transshipment in Tuna Fisheries

 Why Oversight Is Essential for Sustainability

-In tonnes, tuna and tuna-like species were the third-largest seafood catch to be transshipped at sea, according to recent data published in a 2020 Food and Agriculture Organization of the United Nations (FAO) report.
+In tonnes, tuna and tuna-like species were the third-largest seafood catch to be transshipped at sea, according to data published in a 2020 Food and Agriculture Organization of the United Nations (FAO) report.

-Tuna Regional Fisheries Management Organizations (RFMOs) regulate transshipment in their regions.
-With some exceptions, purse seiners are required to transship in port.
-Other gears, such as longline, may engage in transshipment at sea under certain regulatory conditions.
-Tuna RFMOs also mandate observer coverage — either on the carrier vessel or on the fishing vessel — and require the submission of transshipment data.
+The five tuna Regional Fisheries Management Organizations (RFMOs) regulate transshipment in their regions.
+For example, with some exceptions, purse seiners are required to transship in port.
+Other gears, such as longline, are permitted to engage in transshipment at sea under certain regulatory conditions.
+Tuna RFMOs also mandate observer coverage — either on the carrier vessel or on the fishing vessel — and require the submission of transshipment data. |

-But gaps persist — particularly in the regulation of at-sea transshipment, including the types of data collected, the level of monitoring, and data-reporting recipients and timelines.
-These gaps can increase the likelihood of illegal, unreported, and unregulated (IUU) fishing activities, including mis-reporting of catches and overfishing, which undermine fisheries management.
+But gaps persist — particularly in the RFMO regulation of at-sea transshipment, including the types of data collected, the level of monitoring, and data-reporting recipients and timelines.
+These gaps can increase the likelihood of illegal, unreported, and unregulated (IUU) fishing activities, including mis-reporting of catches and overfishing, which undermine effective fisheries management.

 At ISSF, we are helping to improve tuna transshipment policies, practices, monitoring, and compliance — through our conservation measures for seafood companies and vessels, best practices research, RFMO benchmarking analysis, and advocacy outreach.